Ready for a Healthier You?

 Habits That Support Healthy Digestion

 • Stay hydrated.
-Water is essential for every stage of digestion, from breaking food down to softening stool.
+Water is essential at every stage of digestion, from breaking down food to softening stool.
 Aim for 2-3 liters of water daily and include water-rich foods.

 • Move your body every day.
 Regular exercise literally helps move your bowels (it stimulates intestinal muscles).
 It also reduces bloating and gas.

 • Manage stress.
-Chronic stress alters microbiome balance and triggers constipation or diarrhea.
+Chronic stress disrupts microbiome balance and can trigger constipation or diarrhea.
 Give deep breathing, mindfulness, journaling, or meditation a try.

 • Eat regular, balanced meals.
 Irregular eating patterns confuse your digestive system and microbiome.
 Eat every 3 to 5 hours (mindfully, without distraction) and balance meals with protein, healthy fats, and fiber.